IBM/MAX-Image-Segmenter/training/README.md

      ...
    ```

-   If prepartion completed successfully:
+   If preparation completed successfully:

+    - The required environment variables are defined.
-    - Training data is present in the Cloud Object Storage bucket that WML will access during model training.
+    - Training data is present in the Cloud Object Storage bucket that Watson Machine Learning will access to train the model.
-    - Model training code is packaged `max-image-segmenter-model-building-code.zip`
+    - The model training code is packaged in a ZIP file named `max-image-segmenter-model-building-code.zip` that Watson Machine Learning uses to train the model.

 1. Start model training.

    ```
-   $ python train.py max-image-segmenter-training-config.yaml
+   $ python wml_train.py <...-training-config.yaml> package
     ...
     # --------------------------------------------------------
     # Starting model training ...